duckdb/duckdb-web/community_extensions/index.md

 They are different from the [Core Extensions]({% link docs/extensions/core_extensions.md %}), which *are* maintained by the DuckDB team, or from unsigned extensions, that are extensions that have an empty or invalid key.

-Community extensions are distributed via the Community Extension endpoint at `http(s)://community-extensions.duckdb.org`, and on `INSTALL` or `UPDATE EXTENSIONS` are retrieved from there.
+Community Extensions are distributed via the Community Extension endpoint at `http(s)://community-extensions.duckdb.org`, and on `INSTALL` or `UPDATE EXTENSIONS` are retrieved from there.

 Community Extension submissions and build process happens via the [Community Extension repo](https://github.com/duckdb/community-extensions).